saopinn/AutoR/README.md

 # AutoR

-Little script for games "bhop" and "surf" [roblox].

-press Q for /serverlist
+press y for /serverlist

-press F for /r
+press f for /r